Attorneys in Western Pennsylvania Helping Clients with Traffic Violations and License Suspensions

 Work with a law firm in Beaver County

-If you’re facing a license suspension due to a traffic violation or DUI, speak with an attorney at Bowers & Fawcett, LLC by calling 724-266-0290 or contacting us online.
+If you’re facing a license suspension due to a traffic violation or DUI, speak with an attorney at Bowers Fawcett & Hurst, LLC by calling 724-266-0290 or contacting us online.
 We offer free initial consultations and flexible hours at our office in Ambridge, just 20 minutes from downtown Pittsburgh.
 Our team serves individuals in Beaver County and the rest of western Pennsylvania.